-The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations July 2015 and amendments thereto issued by the Reserve Bank of India ("RBI").
-The Basel III capital regulation is being implemented in India from April 1, 2013 in phases and it will be fully implemented as on March 31, 2019.
-In view of the gradual phase-in of regulatory adjustments to the capital components under Basel III, certain specific prescriptions of Basel II capital adequacy framework shall also continue to apply till March 31, 2017.
+The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations July 2015 and amendments thereto issued by the Reserve Bank of India ('RBI').
+The Basel III capital regulation is being implemented in India from April 1, 2013 in phases and it will be fully implemented as on September 30, 2020.

-As at March 31, 2017, the capital of the Bank is higher than the minimum capital requirement as per Basel-III guidelines.
+As at March 31, 2020, the capital of the Bank is higher than the minimum capital requirement as per Basel-III quidelines.